iewaij/data-analytics-bank-marketing/docs/content/05_evaluation.md

 ## Metrics From Decision Function

 As hinted in the precision-recall trade-off, fisherman can narrow or loss his net.
 Bank may be happy to capture more potential customers by phoning more clients.
 A classifier can also adjust its threshold and therefore achieves different precision and recall results.
 For example, a logistic regression classifier uses the following decision function to distinct the label 0 and 1.
 When the result of the decision function is 0, the probability for each label is 0.5.
+It should be noted that not all classifiers have decision functions, predicted probabilies should be used in these cases.

 $$
 \text{Decision Function} = b_0 + b_1 x_1 + ... +b_k x_k